AngeloGalav/NGINX-OPA-Authz/README.md

 ```bash
 sudo docker-compose up
 ```
-You can access the frontend of this project (and test it) by connecting to `localhost:8081` with a web browser.
+You can access the frontend of this project (and test it) by connecting to `https://pippocnaf.test.example:8081/` with a web browser.

+## SSL Disclaimer
+Since the service uses dummy certificates made for testing, your browser may tell you that a certificate may be invalid/the CA cannot be trusted.
+This is normal and caused by certificate which are, in fact, made only for testing purposes.

 ## Some useful resources
 - [auth_request explanation](https://redbyte.eu/en/blog/using-the-nginx-auth-request-module/)